13 Facts About Austin That Are Actually Straight-up Lies

 Austin is weird

 Throwing “just keeping it weird” after any of your questionable actions doesn’t make Austin weird.
-“Weird” is also not an excuse for common problems with the city (when will they ever get around to all these potholes).
-The town, when compared to many other in this country (we’re looking at you New Orleans), is fairly normal.
-Particularly recently with the influx of investment and growth, Austin’s “motto” is a lie.
+The town, when compared to many others in this country (we’re looking at you New Orleans), is fairly normal.
+Particularly with the recent influx of investment and growth, Austin’s “motto” is a lie.
+We’re cookie-cutter AF (especially downtown) lately with our Whole Foods, Soul Cycle, and back-to-back Marriott hotels.
+And you know what?
+There’s nothing wrong with that at all—we still love this town weird or not.

 Sign up here for our daily Austin email and be the first to get all the food/drink/fun in town.